enshkn/BOUN-SWE-574-Fall-23-G2/README.md

-# Welcome to the project "Dutluk"!
+# Welcome to the group project "BOUN-SWE-574-Fall-23-G2"!